Keisuke Kinoshita: Legacy and cultural impact

+Reputation among filmmakers

 In 1946 Masaki Kobayashi became Kinoshita's assistant and later formed with him, Akira Kurosawa, and Kon Ichikawa a directors group called Shiki no kai (The Four Horsemen Club).
 The goal was to produce films for a younger audience, but only one project was realised, Kurosawa's Dodes'ka-den (1970).

 Director Tadashi Imai was an outspoken admirer of Kinoshita's work, and Nagisa Ōshima named The Garden of Women as the film which led to his decision to become a filmmaker himself in his 1995 documentary 100 Years of Japanese Cinema.

-Honours and awards

-Kinoshita received the Order of the Rising Sun in 1984 and was awarded the Order of Culture and Person of Cultural Merit in 1991 by the Japanese government.
-In 1999, he received the Blue Ribbon Special Award and the Mainichi Film Concours Special Award for his life achievement.
-His birth town Hamamatsu established the "Keisuke Kinoshita Memorial Museum" to commemorate him.